opencomputeproject/OCP-OSF-Aptio_Community_Edition/README.md

 * Booted to UEFI Windows Server 2019 on M.2 NVME Slot.
 * Booted to UEFI Windows Server 2019 using SATA HDD.
 * Booted to UEFI RHEL 8.3 using SATA HDD and U2 SSD.
-* Booted to Ubuntu 18.04 on SATA slot.
+* Booted to Ubuntu 18.04 on SATA slot and U2 SSD.
 * Verified PCIE LAN card detection during POST and OS.
 * Verified TPM offboard chip detection